HOW TO 3D PRINT

 For instance, SLA utilizes a UV laser to cure the material (which is in liquefied form), whereas, SLS uses a laser to solidify the raw material which is in powdered form.
 Each of the types offers their own set of benefits for numerous types of applications.
 Some are clean (and simple!) enough to be used in homes and offices, while some are currently limited to industrial applications.
 Nonetheless, the rapid advancements in all 3D printing technologies are bringing them within the reach of technology enthusiasts and home users.

-Chapter 4: Getting Started – What You Need To Know
+Getting Started – What You Need to Know

 Getting started with 3D printing can be baffling, to say the very least.
 With so many new things to learn, newcomers can find it extremely hard to figure out where they should begin (that’s why you bought this eBook, right?!)
 There are many questions that need to be answered before you actually take the plunge and enter the world of 3D printing.